Ancestral Travel: 5 Experiences with the Mapuche people

 Located 700 kilometers south of Santiago, La Araucanía is a region shaped by volcanoes, rivers and lakes, but it is also the best place for getting to know the Mapuche people, the “people of the land.”
 In this article, we will tell you about 5 experiences with the Mapuche people available to you in the south of Chile.

 The Mapuche people are the largest and most representative indigenous group in the country.
-Alienated and persecuted for centuries, the Araucanos —the name given to them by the Spanish— are some of the very few who understand the potential of the land beyond agriculture.
+The Araucanos —the name given to them by the Spanish— are some of the very few who understand the potential of the land beyond agriculture.
 For this reason, La Araucanía has been the site of ethnic tourism projects that give visitors the possibility of a cultural exchange, whether it be sleeping in a traditional Mapuche ruca, cooking with products collected and cultivated from their lands or participating in ancestral rituals is one of the best experiences with the Mapuche people.

 The Weaver of Curarrehue